Thank you for having a look at my site. I guess you want to know a little more about me?

 Why did I leave this successful career behind?

-A combination of work-based stress, motherhood and managing the debilitating effects of stage-4 endometriosis led Vik to take time out and reassess what kind of work and life she wanted.
+In 2017-18 I burnt out.
+A combination of work-based stress, motherhood and managing the debilitating effects of stage-4 endometriosis led me to reassess the kind of work and life I wanted.

-As well as her coaching and teaching work, Vik is working through the second draft of her first novel - a feminist political thriller!
+I'm also now working on my own dream creative project - working through the second draft of my first novel - a feminist political thriller!